SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

     funding for some/all of the members, these expenses must of course be included in the budget.

-The previous year's Programme Chair for the same conference is a good resource; contact them for suggestions.
+The previous year's Program Chair for the same conference is a good resource; contact them for suggestions.

-Programme Committee
+Program Committee
 -------------------

-With help from the General Chair, develop a list of potential Programme Committee members.
+With help from the General Chair, develop a list of potential Program Committee members.
 In formulating this list, be mindful of [SIGPLAN's diversity policy](/Resources/Policies/Diversity).
 Expect some people to decline
 the invitation, so have a list of alternates.

 Send the list (including the alternates) to the SIGPLAN Vice Chair for their comments and approval (one year prior to the meeting).
-Make arrangements for the Programme Committee meeting: place, if physical, and time.
+Make arrangements for the Program Committee meeting: place, if physical, and time.
 After SIGPLAN approval of PC members, invite the people on the list to serve.
 Explain what is expected of them, and any [policy decisions](/Resources/Policies/Review).
 Give them the